Find Profile by Name

 Serena Smalley, Dulux New Zealand

-Massey University: Bachelor of Science, majoring in Agricultural Science and Chemistry; Master of Science in Chemistry
+Massey University - Palmerston North: Bachelor of Science, majoring in Agricultural Science and Chemistry; Master of Science in Chemistry

-There are lots of different aspects to her job at Dulux, from developing new paint formulations (recipes) and colours to solving any problems on the production line, and resolving customer complaints.
+There are lots of different aspects to my job, from developing new paint formulations (recipes) and colours to solving any problems on the production line, and resolving customer complaints.

 Investigating customer complaints may involve looking at paint flakes under the microscope, or brushing out the paint purchased by the customer and comparing it to the samples retained by the company.